DSSGxUK/bmwi/documentation-markdown/docs/index.md

 ## Getting Started

 There are multiple aspects to be explored with this tool.
-Head over to [this page](start/start.md) to get started with the tool.
+Head over to the [getting started page](start/start.md) of the documentation!